XGovFormBuilder/digital-form-builder/.github/pull_request_template.md

 ### PR title

 PR titles should be prefixed with the type of change you are making, based on the [README.md#versioning](https://github.com/XGovFormBuilder/digital-form-builder?tab=readme-ov-file#versioning).
+This is so that when performing a squash merge, the PR title is automatically used as the commit message.

 I have updated the PR title to match the type of change I am making